jakubvalenta/covid-chance/README.md

 }
 ```

-#### Running the step
+#### Running this step

 ``` shell
 $ make download-pages
 ```

 This will download the HTML content of all the pages from all the URLs stored in
-the database, convert the HTML to plain text and store it to database.
+the database, convert the HTML to plain text and store it in the database.

 Running this step repeatedly will not download the pages whose plain text
 content is already stored in the database again.
 That means this step is